3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 #### Resources

 With this property we can set a collection of application-scope resources, such as styles, brushes and converters.
-It's great to create a general theme for the app, being thread safe and avaible from any thread.
+It's great to create a general theme for the app, being thread safe and available from any thread.

-We can set a Resource from code-behin
+We can set a Resource from code-behind

 {% highlight c# %}